Skip to main content

 Module Co-Lead for Inspirational Research and Psychology and Development

-Introductory work for the Term 1 modules
+Introductory work for the Semester 1 modules

 2. In your degree, we will train you to understand psychological research and to be able to conduct research for yourself.
 This will begin with the Research Methods 1 module.
 Learning skills in data analysis will be an important part of this training, and we have prepared an online lecture to introduce you to this statistical component of this module.

+Your activity for this module is to watch this video and complete the activities that it includes.
 You will first need to download this lecture handout.

 3. Before you arrive at King’s College London to study on the BSc Psychology degree, you will find it beneficial to familiarise yourself with some material on biological psychology which will relate to your Psychology and the Brain module.
 To do this we encourage you to access a new free online textbook 'Introduction to Biological Psychology' and read Chapter 1.
 If you have more time, reading any of chapters 2-5 will be helpful to you later on.
 If you cannot access this book or prefer to read something briefer, you can start with a resource from the British Neuroscience Association (BNA), which is free to download from the BNA.
 The sections most relevant to your study in the first few weeks are those at the beginning of the publication.
 Therefore, you should read through Sections 1-3, but you may also want to look over the material on the developing nervous system and brain imaging.
 You could also look at this neuroscience and psychology blog which links to some interesting articles.